Plant defense against herbivory: Chemical defenses

 Persimmon, genus Diospyros, has a high tannin content which gives immature fruit, seen above, an astringent and bitter flavor.

 The evolution of chemical defenses in plants is linked to the emergence of chemical substances that are not involved in the essential photosynthetic and metabolic activities.
 These substances, secondary metabolites, are organic compounds that are not directly involved in the normal growth, development or reproduction of organisms, and often produced as by-products during the synthesis of primary metabolic products.
 Examples of these byproducts include phenolics, flavonoids, and tannins.
 Although these secondary metabolites have been thought to play a major role in defenses against herbivores, a meta-analysis of recent relevant studies has suggested that they have either a more minimal (when compared to other non-secondary metabolites, such as primary chemistry and physiology) or more complex involvement in defense.

 Plants can communicate through the air.
 Pheromone release and other scents can be detected by leaves and regulate plant immune response.
 In other words, plants produce volatile organic compounds (VOC) to warn other plants of danger and change their behavioral state to better respond to threats and survival.
-These warning signals produced by infected neighboring trees allow the undamaged trees to provocatively activate the necessary defense mechanisms.
+These warning signals produced by infected neighboring trees allow the undamaged trees to activate the necessary defense mechanisms.
 Within the plant itself, it transmits warning, nonvolatile signals as well as airborne signals to surrounding undamaged trees to strengthen their defense/immune system.
 For instance, poplar and sugar maple trees demonstrated that they received tannins from nearby damaged trees.
 In sagebrush, damaged plants send out airborne compounds, such as methyl jasmonate, to undamaged plants to increase proteinase inhibitor production and resistance to herbivory.